RaynorUE/snich/FeatureRoadmap.md

 ## [Definitly going to implement]()
 - ONLY CREATE FOLDER ON RECORD SYNC!
 Just Store the available "Tables" and their information... not a bad idea...
 This will help a ton in keeping down the "noise" if you will..
 - Auto File/folder creation?
+    - Idea here is to use/look at the default folder config and create folder for synced file type if it doesn't exist.
     - Determine what files need synced based on the field types of a given record type.
 Script, "dictionary = xml = true", HTML, XML, ?????
     - Auto create folder based on displayName of field and then auto create files for any of the field types that match where file names are the field names
+    - Ask them to pick app scope? or auto-detect based on synced file?
+        - if picking app scope, could greatly speed syncing...
+Would help eliminate some other issues like file names being the same..
+        - Do we just allow picking from current "Synced apps" ... yea, lets...
+- Sync Application
+    - Ask to sync all files. (hook into sync app files code)
+    - Hook into "file create" code, so that we can borrow the auto-folder creation functionality
+- Sync All Application Files
+    - Prompt for Instance > Application
+    - Show Loading dialog and progress indicator.

 ## [Pretty Solid idea]()
+- Annotate Table
+    - Use defaults John has in current SyncTool
+    - Break functionality into it's own file, so we can expand on over time.
+Right now it's simple but could see this growing.
 - When saving for a given application, flip to that application for them before saving!
+- Delete All Files
+    - Maybe make this a "Per Application Scope" thing?
+This can be useful if you're files get out of sync and you want to reload fresh.
+- Set Update Set
+    - Query and set accordingly.
+Maybe a warning letting them know it'll change it for all logged sessions
+- Set Application
+    - Set application accordingly, indicate via showMessage which update set is currently selected.
+- Compare With Server
+    - Compare the active text editor with the server.
+If different, ask to view comparison and load up VSCode file comparer ... in a new column?

 ## [Things to investigate]()
 - sysparm_transaction_scope  ... does this put things in the right places???? also sysparm_record_scope
+- On File Save
+    - Actions to take when saving a file
+        - Execute Compare record to server version code.
+        - If no differences, post record to SN.
+        - Show success save message with current update set name.
+- Ability to "Get entire record JSON" for direct / manual editing and syncing back to instance.
+    - Need to think about file/folder structure here...
+Same naming scheme as tableconfig for table, and just .json extension...
+Yea!

 Nates Sh*t show